 The benefits of the acoustic guitar, with the bonus of being able to be plugged in and turned into an electric guitar… many great artists have a wide selection of these hybrid guitars in their arsenal.
 These hybrids, more commonly known as acoustic electrics, are popular worldwide!

 That being said, it takes a special type of string to handle both types of playing.
-In this guide to acoustic electric guitar strings you’ll learn tons of details that make these strings special.
+In this guide to acoustic electric guitar strings, you’ll learn tons of details that make these strings special.
+We will walk you through the construction, tone, material, and what makes these strings unique!

 Tone and Appeal of Acoustic-Electric Guitar Strings